December 15, 2023

 4. Heavy Coat

 Luckily I have a minor coat obsession.
 For someone who lives in a warm climate, I have an entire closet dedicated to my coats.
 I’m a Patagonia nut, and last year I bought a coat that makes me look like a charred marshmallow.
 My initial thought was that I’ll likely never use this coat, but when I started to wonder what to wear at the European Christmas markets, I remembered old marshmallow.
-It made its debut on the trip, and it was absolutely perfect.
+It made its debut on the first trip, and it was absolutely perfect.
+For the second trip, I went a little more chic.
+J. Crew and Maje coats were the two I chose and was glad I brought them.
+I looked stylish and I stayed warm.
 Whether you want to or not, a serious winter coat is necessary for traipsing around these markets all day.
-Maximum comfort is a must.
+Maximum warmth is a must.

 Image